chapel-lang/chapel/doc/release/platforms/README.ibm.rst

    site to another so check with your site's documentation for details.

-   We started work on a loadleveler launcher (see :ref:`readme-launcher` for a general description of the role of launchers in Chapel) which can be utilized by setting the ``CHPL_LAUNCHER`` environment variable to ``loadleveler``.
-At the time of the release, this launcher was not sufficiently portable, robust, configurable, or interactive to warrant being made the default for Power5 or Power6 machines.
-If you are an IBM enthusiast who would like to work with us to improve the utility of this launcher, we would greatly appreciate the help.
+   There is a prototype loadleveler launcher (see :ref:`readme-launcher` for a general description of the role of launchers in Chapel) which can be utilized by setting the ``CHPL_LAUNCHER`` environment variable to ``loadleveler``.
+This launcher is not sufficiently portable, robust, configurable, or interactive to warrant being made the default for Power5 or Power6 machines.
+If you are an IBM enthusiast who would like to work with us to improve the utility of this launcher we would greatly appreciate the help.

 Additional Notes for Power5 Clusters